SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 * Example 1:
 {'type': 'Component'}
 ##### Returns
-Return a status of 200 if the type is acceptable and a 4xx status if it isn’t
+Return a status of 200 if the type is acceptable and a 4xx status if it isn't
 #### 3.4.3 Run
 ##### Recieves